 - Take a full stock count at 30 June and enter through Stock Count and Inventory

 Existing Plant and Equipment

 - Obtain the list of assets the accountant uses to calculate depreciation

 - Review the list and remove items that no longer exist or are obsolete

 - Highlight, to the accountant, any items sold

 - Businesses are permitted to write off Plant and Equipment that cost less than $100 (incl.
 GST)

-- Business with turnover less than $2m using Small Business Entity Concessions; highlight assets bought under $20,000 to accountant for the financial year 2016-17
+- Business with turnover less than $2m using Small Business Entity Concessions can write off assets under $20,000 for the financial year 2016-17

 - GST reporting of Capital Acquisitions (G10) threshold is $1,000